-To be readmitted to the University, students who have been out of attendance with the University for one year or more must apply through the Admission's Office.
+To be readmitted to the University, students who have been

+out of attendance with the University for one year or more must apply through the Admission's Office.
 The following categories are available:

 - Former Students in Good Standing: Troy University students who have been out of college for one year or more must apply for readmission before they will be permitted to register.
-Any student attending the Troy campus who has not filed a Student Medical Record with the University Health Center within the last six months must submit a new Student Medical Record. - 2.
+Any student attending the Troy Campus who has not filed a Student Medical Record with the University Health Center within the last six months must submit a new Student Medical Record. - 2.
 Students Suspended from Troy University: Students who have been suspended from Troy University must apply for readmission and may be readmitted under probation after serving suspension.
-However, students may appeal to the Provost for readmission under certain mitigating circumstances to avoid suspension.
-Appeal forms are available in the Registrar's Office. - 3.
-Troy University Transient Students: Upon receipt of an official transcript, Troy University students who have attended another college as a transient may reenter the University via the readmission process if they had permission from Troy University to attend the other college as a transient and if their records there are clear.
-If permission is not secured before entering the other college, they will have to re-enter Troy University as transfer students.
-See the index for additional information regarding transient status.
+However, students may appeal to the Senior Vice Chancellor of Academic Affairs or designee for readmission under certain mitigating circumstances to avoid suspension.
+Appeal forms are available in the Registrar's Office.